Winter time (clock lag)

-Winter time is the practice of shifting the clock back (compared to the standard time) during winter months, usually −1 hour.
-It is a form of daylight saving time which is the opposite compensation to the summer time (+1, +2).
+Winter time is the practice of shifting the clock behind standard time during winter months, usually −1 hour.
+It is the opposite of daylight saving time in that the different time is in effect during winter months, rather than the usual case where the different time is in effect during summer months.
 However, while summer time is widely applied, use of winter time has been and is very rare.

 Czechoslovakia

 Winter time was applied in Czechoslovakia by government ordinance no. 213/1946 Sb. from 1 December 1946 (3:00→2:00) to 23 February 1947 (2:00→3:00), authorized by act 212/1946 Sb., o zimním čase ("about the winter time").
 This simple two-paragraph act, approved on 21 November 1946 and announced on 27 November 1946, authorised the government to implement winter time by ordinance at any time.
 The government gave as the main reason for this provision the fact that power plants had approximately 10% lack of capacity in peak hours (07:00–08:00 and 16:00–20:00) and winter time should help to spread the load out.

 The act was never cancelled and it theoretically authorises the government in the successor Czech Republic, as well as in the Slovak Republic, which adopted Czechoslovak law, to implement winter time again at any time.
 However, the experiment has never been repeated.